W1: Gravity Wave Parameterisation for the Atmosphere

-Principal investigators: Prof. Ulrich Achatz (Goethe University Frankfurt), Prof. Carsten Eden (Universität Hamburg), Prof. Franz-Josef Lübken (Leibniz Institute of Atmospheric Physics)
+Principal investigators: Prof. Ulrich Achatz (Goethe University Frankfurt), Dr. Gerd Baumgarten (Leibniz Institute of Atmospheric Physics), Prof. Carsten Eden (University of Hamburg)

 The following core themes will be in focus: